tranvansang/express-transformer/README.md

 However, because array notation is specified after `reviews` key, the input is reset to an empty array, and becomes `{reviews: []}`.

-- And more ready-to-use validators/transformers, namedly:
+- And more ready-to-use validators/transformers, namely:
     - `.exists()`
     - `.is(value)`
     - `.isArray()`